Friday, 3 October 2025

 NQL 2025

-Our eTwinning National Support Organisation has just awarded international projects with Quality Labels.
-I'm happy and proud to say that the projects I started and collaborated on with my pupils have received the Labels:
+Our eTwinning National Support Organisation has just awarded 156 teachers with Quality Labels for their international projects.
+I'm proud and delighted to share that the projects I started and collaborated on with my pupils have also received the recognition:

 - Thankful tunes: A thanksgiving celebration